SilasDerProfi/Object-Calisthenics/README.md

 All projects in this repository comply with the rules for the object calisthenics:
 1. Only one level of indentation per method
 2. Don’t use `else`, `else if` or `switch/case`
-3. Wrap all primitives and strings (this is unfortunately a problem with C#)
+3. Wrap all primitives and strings
 4. Only one dot per line
 5. Don't abbreviate variable names
 6. Keep all entities small (~50 Lines, >= 10 classes per Folder)